 1. Linear visual storytelling

 The carousel is perfectly designed for featuring multiple photos that tell the story of a product or brand.

-A great example of this is Subway telling the story of its foot-long sandwich while featuring a different flavour combo in each image.
+A great example of this is Subway telling the story of its foot-long sandwich while featuring a different flavor combo in each image.